Privacy Policy

 Token storage

-Google OAuth access tokens and refresh tokens are stored securely in our database solely for the purpose of authenticating API requests on your behalf.
+Google and Microsoft OAuth access tokens and refresh tokens are stored securely in our database solely for the purpose of authenticating API requests on your behalf.
 Tokens are refreshed automatically when they expire and are deleted when you delete your account.

 Revoking access